 Then when I get home, I just remove the snack and trash bag from my diaper bag or purse.
 It is so much simpler to deal with then searching through the whole bag for individual items to remove when I get home.

-They make use of closet space
+Make use of closet space

 If you haven’t yet made over every closet in your house, then today is the day to start.
 Closets can be the worst or best usage of space in a house.
 Without outfitting them with organizers, they are really wasting a lot of fantastic storage space.